TuMyP1985/votingsystem/README.md

 Description:

-If user have not role admin, then we hiddet button "Users", and he can't add/update Dishes/Restaurant.
+If user have no role admin, then we have hidden button "Users", and he can't add/update Dishes/Restaurant.

-User cannot vote again, if time is after 11:00, but can if he did't vote today.
+User cannot vote again, if time is after 11:00, but can if he didn't vote today.

 P.S.:
 In this project are any files not for diplom: